Pints, Pounds, & Pâté

 How to do hair for a long flight

-Styling my hair for a trip to Europe took a few instances of trial and error.
+Styling my hair for a flight to Europe took a few instances of trial and error.
 I *hated* getting off the plane and having just the greasiest looking hair upon arrival at my hotel.
 But, I didn't want to wear anything too elaborate because I also had to try to sleep on the plane.

 Best make-up for long flights